MissouriMRR/docs/subteams/flight/installation_guide/installation_guide.md

 sudo pip3 install poetry
 ```

-Poetry is used to create a separate shell, or virtual terminal, through which you can run
+Poetry is used to create a virtual environment that we use to safely and conveniently
-code as a safety precaution.
+manage the libraries that our code depends on.

 Next, install pre-commit with the following command: